lastweek/lastweek.github.io/docs/notes/paper_fpga.md

 2) How to work with host, specifically, how to use the host DRAM, how to use host virtual memory.
 3) How to schedule bitstreams inside a FPGA chip.
 4) How to provide certain services to make FPGA programming easier (mostly work with host OS).

-## Languages, Runtime, and Application
+## Languages, Runtime, and Framework

 Innovations in the toolchain space.